vi/udpnat/README.md

 * Limited error handling
 * Limited scalability (O_ASYNC-based event loop) - use multipath (nexthop) routing if you want more than 5000 connections.
 1 routed packet = 4 syscalls.
 * Limited configurability
-* Security issues if naively (for example, according to the above example) used
+* Security issues if naively used (for example, the snippet above is insecure)
+* No UDP checksums

 There is x86_64 static musl-based version on Github releases.